 - Feature detection algorithms can be used to identify salient features in an image, such as corners or edges.

 - Tracking algorithms can be used to track the movement of objects in an image.
-This allows real-time understanding of a video stream.
+This allows a real-time understanding of a video stream.

 - Stereo reconstruction algorithms can be used to create a three-dimensional model of an environment from two or more images provided by common RGB or dual-lens cameras.

 Computer vision helps to increase safety and security in construction by monitoring the surroundings of workers at all times.
 Modern machine learning analysis automates the detection of anomalous events.
 This can be used to detect dangerous events such as people in close proximity of heavy construction machinery.

 Computer vision can also be used to ensure that construction projects meet all the required standards and enforce adherence to policies regarding equipment usage.
 This can help to save time and money on the safety examination process, as well as ensure that any issues are identified and rectified as soon as possible.

 In addition, security cameras can help to deter crime and vandalism on the construction site.
 Computer vision is widely used in security and surveillance applications, to monitor large sites and detect intruders or unauthorized activity on construction sites.